fuzzylogicxx/fuzzylogic/posts/web-animation-tips.md

 If an element needs to animate automatically (perhaps on page load or when added to the DOM), or is more complex than a simple A to B state change, then a CSS `animation` may be more appropriate than `transition`.
 Using this approach, animations can:

-- run automatically or in response to an event
+- run automatically (you don’t _need_ an event to trigger a state change)
 - go from an initial state through multiple intermediate steps to a final state rather than just from state A to state B
 - run forwards, in reverse, or alternate directions
 - loop infinitely